Over 50 Years of Dedicated Service

 Steven P. Nelson

 The Project Management division has issued $6.1 billion in par since 2014, including pricing and closing the two largest financings in the Authority’s history, and was instrumental in the Authority’s record volume of issuance which totaled $1.4 billion in par value in 2017.
-Importantly, Authority refunding activity from Project Management led transactions generated more than $510 million in combined net present value savings since 2014.
+Importantly, Authority refunding activity from Project Management led transactions generated nearly $600 million in combined net present value savings since 2014.

 Ellen Yang, Esq.